kbastani/docker-neo4j/README.md

-# Neo4j Community Server Docker Image
+# Neo4j Community Edition 2.1.6

-This repository contains a Docker image of the latest version of the [Neo4j community server](http://www.neo4j.com/download).
+This repository contains a Docker image of the latest version (2.1.6) of the [Neo4j community server](http://www.neo4j.com/download).
 This Docker image of Neo4j provides instructions on how to map a Docker data volume to an already existing `data/graph.db` store file located on your host machine.

+# What is Neo4j?

+Sponsored by Neo Technology, Neo4j is an open-source NoSQL graph database implemented in Java and Scala.
+With development starting in 2003, it has been publicly available since 2007.
+The source code and issue tracking are available on GitHub, with support readily available on Stack Overflow and the Neo4j Google group.
+Limited only by hardware, Neo4j is used today by hundreds of thousands of users in almost all industries.
+Use cases include matchmaking, network management, software analytics, scientific research, routing, organizational and project management, recommendations, social networks, and more.

 # Build Docker Image